 We have a strong legal vision.

 We are more than just lawyers.
 We are counselors, strategists, and negotiators.
 Most importantly, we are advocates.
 As legal advocates, we strive to meet the needs of our clients through effective, aggressive, passionate, and honest representation.
 We believe in social justice and our legal services are dedicated to securing these ideals in our communities.
-We deal honestly and fairly with every client, opposing party, the courts, and one another.
-At all times and in all places, we adhere to the highest standards of integrity and ethics, both professionally and personally.
-Such vision is kept at the forefront of our minds as we work with our clients.
+We deal honestly and fairly with every client, opposing party, and court.
+Such vision is kept at the forefront of our minds as we represent our clients.

 We are dedicated to our clients.

 We are deeply committed to serving our clients.
-At Bushell & Widdison, how we view our relationships with clients is what truly sets us apart as a law firm.
+How we view our relationships with clients is what truly sets us apart as a law firm.
 Our dedication to serving the client and fostering the client relationship underlines everything we do.
-We never forget that our clients entrust us with their confidence and reliance.
+We never forget that our clients entrust us with their personal and professional lives.
 Our clients are real people facing real-world challenges and opportunities who deserve, and are in need of, our time, attention, and respect.
-This single-minded focus on our clients as people is what allows us to build strong, trustworthy and lasting relationships with them.
+We stand by our clients and fight for their interests.

 We achieve success.

 We take pride in our successful representation of our clients and we work tirelessly to obtain the best possible results under complex and difficult circumstances.
-The legal advocates of Bushell & Widdison strive to deliver cutting edge, strategic legal services to our clients to help them achieve their goals.
-This success is demonstrated through repeated and consistent referrals from our clients, opposing counsel, colleagues, judges, and community members.
-We rely on our successful results to maintain the positive relationships we have with our clients and those they refer to us for representation.
+The legal advocates of Bushell & Widdison deliver cutting edge, strategic legal services to clients to help them achieve their goals.
+We define success by achieving and even surpassing our client's goals.
+Our success is manifested in the repeated and consistent referrals from former clients, opposing counsel, colleagues, judges, and members of the community.

 Bushell & Widdison, PLLC was formed in 2013 by Logan Bushell and Jason Widdison.
 Logan and Jason were brought together in the practice of law through their shared commitment to social justice and the advancement of the public interest.
 With their similar philosophies and approaches to the practice of law, Logan and Jason combine to make a powerful team of legal advocates.

-The law offices of Bushell & Widdison are located in the heart of downtown Ogden.
-Just one block from historic 25th Street, one block from The Junction, and 1/4 mile from the Ogden Intermodal Center UTA transit station, Bushell & Widdison offers its services in a convenient location for its clients.
+The law office of Bushell & Widdison is located in the heart of downtown Ogden, just one block from historic 25th Street, one block from The Junction, and 1/4 mile from the Ogden Intermodal Center UTA transit station.
 Bushell & Widdison also serves clients in Weber, Davis, Box Elder, and Salt Lake Counties.

 Logan Richard Bushell